 Students are expected to be at school on time.
 If students arrive at school late, they need to report to the office to check in before going to class.
 The building administrator will administer discipline consequences for coming to school late.
 The first three tardies will be warnings.
-The fourth and subsequent tardy, the building administrator will administer discipline consequences.
+The fourth and subsequent tardy, the building administrator will administrator will administrator will administer discipline consequences.